Maharakshak: Devi

-Maharakshak: Devi is an Indian superhero children's television series that premiered on Zee TV on 14 March 2015.
+Maharakshak: Devi is a 2015 Indian superhero fantasy television children's television series about Devi/Durga reincarnated as a teenage girl in modern Mumbai.

 Plot

 The series follows the story of Gauri, who is an incarnation of the Hindu Goddess Devi/Durga.
 During the first 17 years of her life, Gauri is raised and trained by her Guru, Brihaspati, who found her floating in the river when she was an infant.
 She eventually battles various asuras that exist in the contemporary world (Bhasmasura, Kumbhakarna, Mahishasura, Jalandhara, Raktabīja and Sumbha and Nisumbha) under the service of their Guru, Shukracharya.
 Her companions and advisors are Brihaspati, Tiger, Parijaat, Inspector Narayan, and Krishna.